Best Things To Do in Rueda, Land of Wines

-Another option is to visit Medina del Campo, it is not far away, about 15 km from the wheel and 19 from La Seca if you go along the highway.
+Another option is to visit Medina del Campo, which is not far away, about 15 km from the wheel and 19 from La Seca if you go along the highway.

-Medina del Campo is a beautiful town, where you can visit the Castillo de la Mota (Mota’s Castle).
-Inside the castle, see the Torre del Homenaje (Tower), it is more than 40 meters high, and until recently you could not visit it.
+Medina del Campo is a beautiful town where you can visit the Castillo de la Mota (Mota’s Castle).
+See the Torre del Homenaje (Tower) inside the castle; it is more than 40 meters high, and until recently you could not visit it.

 I recommend the view from Caballero’s viewpoint, really beautiful.

 Another visit that I would not fail to do is the Royal Testamentary Palace of Isabella the Catholic.
 Admission is very cheap (€2.5).
 You can enjoy the same rooms in which Queen Elizabeth was during her last days of his reign.